DeepBlue14/laser_detection/README.md

 ####**Dependencies**

-- ROS
+- ROS **(tested on indigo)**
 - PCL
 - OpenCV
 **Warning:**
-OpenCV 3.0 for Linux has a known bug where the cv::imshow method may seg fault.
+**OpenCV 3.0 for Linux has a known bug where the cv::imshow method may seg fault.
 Therefore, I discourage using this version (as this program does use cv::imshow).
+If 3.0 is nessisary, I can take out the imshow and replace it with image_view :(**

 ####**Build & Run**